Jessica Munna

 My journey around the world and back to myself, one could say, was complete…..

-But, fast forward, if you will, to spring 2023.
+Fast forward to spring 2023.
 About halfway through the rehearsal process for my latest show, PIECES OF US, I realised that this show, in essence, asks the audience to do what I spent those years traveling doing: to sit and be present to the grief of others and to listen to the stories of strangers with curiosity and compassion.

 But the more I wrote, the more characters started sneaking onto the page that had no place in the world of the show I thought I was creating.
 I started researching and their lives formed before my eyes.